Expert Safety Tips for Cleaning High-Rise Building Windows

 The Occupational Safety and Health Administration (OSHA) sets safety standards for window cleaning for high-rise buildings.

-The standards require professional window cleaning companies to provide their employees with proper safety training and equipment, including harnesses, ropes, anchors, and other fall protection equipment.
+The standards require professional window cleaning companies to provide employees with proper safety training and equipment, including harnesses, ropes, anchors, and other fall protection equipment.

 Safety Tips for Cleaning High-Rise Windows